sitewhere/sitewhere-documentation/docs/guide/api/java/device-status-api/README.md

 DeviceStatus createdDeviceStatus = client.createDeviceStatus(tenantAuthentication, createRequest);
 ```

-## Updating an existing DeviceStatus
+## Updating an existing Device Status

 For updating an `DeviceStatus` you need to call `updateDeviceStatus` passing the `ITenantAuthentication` object,
 the `token` of the existing `DeviceStatus` and an `DeviceStatusCreateRequest` build like in the folling example.